jhaberle/ReadMe-Generator/Develop/ReadME.md

   ## ReadMe Generator

   ### Description
-  A simple generator that creates professional readme files to be used in Github repos
+  A simple ReadMe generator that easily creates profession and clean ReadMe's for Github repos

   ### Table of Contents
   <br>